Conversation With A Cultist

 Person: Are you a religious person?

 Cultist: Why?
-Is this the time to be calling upon holy powers?
+Is this the time to be calling upon higher powers?

 Person: If there ever was one this would be it, but I thought you business types don’t ascribe to such superstitions.